Presbyterian Church (USA): Origins

 The First Great Awakening and the revivalism it generated had a major impact on American Presbyterians.
 Ministers such as William and Gilbert Tennent, a friend of George Whitefield, emphasized the necessity of a conscious conversion experience and pushed for higher moral standards among the clergy.
 Disagreements over revivalism, itinerant preaching, and educational requirements for clergy led to a division known as the Old Side–New Side Controversy that lasted from 1741 to 1758.

 In the South, the Presbyterians were evangelical dissenters, mostly Scotch-Irish, who expanded into Virginia between 1740 and 1758.
-Spangler (2008) argues they were more energetic and held frequent services better attuned to the frontier conditions of the colony.
+Spangler in Virginians Reborn: Anglican Monopoly, Evangelical Dissent, and the Rise of the Baptists in the Late Eighteenth Century (2008) argues they were more energetic and held frequent services better attuned to the frontier conditions of the colony.
 Presbyterianism grew in frontier areas where the Anglicans had made little impression.
-Uneducated whites and blacks were attracted to the emotional worship of the denomination, its emphasis on biblical simplicity, and its psalm singing.
+Less educated white people, and Black people, were attracted to the emotional worship of the denomination, its emphasis on biblical simplicity, and its psalm singing.

 Some local Presbyterian churches, such as Briery in Prince Edward County, owned slaves.
 The Briery church purchased five slaves in 1766 and raised money for church expenses by hiring them out to local planters.

 After the United States achieved independence from Great Britain, Presbyterian leaders felt that a national Presbyterian denomination was needed, and the Presbyterian Church in the United States of America (PCUSA) was organized.
 The first general assembly was held in Philadelphia in 1789.
 John Witherspoon, president of Princeton University and the only minister to sign the Declaration of Independence, was the first moderator.

 Not all American Presbyterians participated in the creation of the PCUSA General Assembly because the divisions then occurring in the Church of Scotland were replicated in America.
 In 1751, Scottish Covenanters began sending ministers to America, and the Seceders were doing the same by 1753.
 In 1858, the majority of Covenanters and Seceders merged to create the United Presbyterian Church of North America (UPCNA).